 4. Is homeopathy a form of herbal medicine?

 No. The two systems are very different.
 Herbal medicines use a much larger dose of plant materials than one gets in a homeopathic remedy.
-And unlike herbal supplements, which are regulated as foods, the FDA accepts homeopathic products as medicine.
+And unlike herbal supplements, which are regulated as dietary supplements, the FDA accepts homeopathic products as medicine.

 5. What can I use homeopathy to treat?